 I’ve always kept an interested eye on the research relating to iron supplementation in pregnancy.
 It’s clear that some people really benefit from iron supplementation, whether pregnant or not, but it also seems to me that we have a lot of over-prescription with unclear evidence of benefit.

-The objective of this Cochrane review was: ‘To assess the effects of daily oral use of iron supplements by pregnant women, either alone or in conjunction with folic acid or with other vitamins and minerals as a public health intervention’ (Peña-Rosas et al 2012:8).
-In contrast to a previous review (Peña-Rosas & Viteri 2009), this review specifically looks at the outcomes of daily (as opposed to intermittent) iron supplementation.
+The authors of the 2015 Cochrane review on this topic are also aware of this.
+They set out, ‘To assess the effects of daily oral use of iron supplements by pregnant women, either alone or in conjunction with folic acid or with other vitamins and minerals as a public health intervention’ (Peña-Rosas et al 2015).
+In contrast to older reviews (Peña-Rosas & Viteri 2009), this review specifically looks at the outcomes of daily (as opposed to intermittent) iron supplementation.

-Together, these articles include a discussion of some the complexities and uncertainties that are intrinsic to seeking evidence in this way, and within the first article I included a brief discussion of the notions of ‘lumping’ and ‘splitting’.
+I once wrote about an older version of this review and its implications.
+While I have removed my articles from this site as they are out-of-date, one thing remains relevant.
+I included a discussion of some the complexities and uncertainties that are intrinsic to seeking evidence in this way, and within the first article I included a brief discussion of the notions of ‘lumping’ and ‘splitting’.

 “If one is looking to gather as many studies – and participants – into the mix as possible, they might be said to be ‘lumping’.
 Their data may have more power in one sense, because they have included more women overall, but some of those women might be very, very different from each other, which means that recommendations are very broad.
 The review might conclude that something is either recommended or not recommended for all women, but some people may see this as not very helpful, because the results are drawn from studies carried out with women who are so different from each other that they don’t have as much meaning than if they related to populations that were a bit more homogenous.